SaketSrivastav/Machine-Learning/Supervised Learning/README.md

 13. Save the file and call it testCreditDefualt.arff (this file should be smaller than train file)
 14. Repeat these steps to create train and test files for the Adult data set

-Weka Instructions:
+# Weka Instructions
 1. Download the latest version of Weka from this link:https://www.cs.waikato.ac.nz/ml/weka/downloading.html
 2. Download and install latest version of Java from this link: https://www.java.com/en/download/
 3. Upon download, click on Weka and go to tools and package manager
 4. Install SMOTE and GridSearch.
 Please note that if you don't have a package, you can revisit package explorer to download it.

-Instructions for running the algorithms in Weka:
+# Instructions for running the algorithms in Weka
 1. Decesion Tree:
 -Click on classify tab
 -Click on Choose and under Meta select CostSensitiveClassfier